kubermatic/docs/content/kubermatic/master/startio/guides/setup_repository/_index.en.md

 enableToc = true
 +++

-Goal of the setup is to put the downloaded directory structure into your GitHub repository, so let’s get started with creating a fresh repository for this purpose and then setup the GitHub Secrets before pushing the code to the repository.
+The goal of the setup is to put the downloaded directory structure into your GitHub repository, so let’s get started with creating a fresh repository for this purpose and then setup the GitHub Secrets before pushing the code to the repository.